 - Created a new blog, mnmlist.
 Now has more than 4,600 subscribers and more importantly, is a fun outlet for my writings on minimalism.
 I created the WordPress theme for this blog and released it for free, uncopyrighted.

 - Wrote a new ebook, The Simple Guide to a Minimalist Life.

-- Helped start a sister site, Zen Family Habits, with fellow blogger Sherri Kruger.
+- Helped start a sister site with fellow blogger Sherri Kruger.
 It now has over 4,000 subscribers and is a great resources for families.

 - Revamped the Zen Habits design to reflect the simplicity philosophy of the site.
 This evolution in design has included getting rid of most of my ads, getting rid of a lot of links in the sidebar and footer, and more recently and controversially, getting rid of comments.
 This last move deserves a full post, but in brief: there was too much comment spam, resulting in huge headaches for me, and the tiny minority of legitimate comments were mostly bloggers trying to get noticed — not that there’s anything wrong with that, but I just don’t want to spend my life moderating spam for this reason alone.
 People can still give me feedback via Twitter, and if I don’t always respond I do listen.
 Getting rid of comments has been regrettable, but they don’t scale, and it has brought peace to my life.

 - Collaborated on another ebook, The Essential Motivation Handbook, with co-author Eric Hamm.

 - Decided to move from Guam to San Francisco.
 We won’t actually be moving until June 2010, but we’re excited.